Rifles in the American Civil War: Background

 Training could help overcome some of these difficulties but target practice was virtually unknown on either side of the Civil War.
 In the few weeks between its formation and going into battle, for example, the 24th Michigan had one recorded instance of target practice, during which three men were wounded and one died of a heart attack.
 The 14th Illinois once attempted target practice with a barrel set up 180 yards from the firing line, but of 160 shots fired only four actually hit it.
 A South Carolina officer estimated that only one in every 400 shots fired resulted in a hit.
-A lack of training resulted not only in poor accuracy but in mishandling which could render the rifle useless.
+A lack of training contributed not only to poor accuracy but to mishandling which could render the rifle useless.
 At the Battle of Gettysburg, the Union Army salvaged 24,000 rifles which were still loaded and found 18,000 of them had been loaded twice or more without being fired.

 Breechloading and repeating rifles promised significant improvements over muzzleloading rifles, particularly repeaters as they allowed a far greater rate of fire than was possible with single-shot rifles.
 There were nevertheless drawbacks to these weapons, as early breechloaders leaked gas at the breech and repeaters were technically complex and required metallic cartridges which could be unreliable.
 Cost was also an issue: in an era where a soldier earned $10-13 a month and a rifled musket might cost $10-20 to manufacture, a repeating rifle might cost $37-65 to manufacture.
 Making the ammunition was also expensive, as each metallic cartridge could cost $2.
 Nevertheless, the Federal government did eventually purchase thousands of these weapons, and thousands more were purchased by Union soldiers using their own money.
 The Confederates made attempts to acquire these weapons, but they lacked the technological ability to reproduce them or their ammunition.

 When the American Civil War broke out in April 1861, neither the North (about 360,000 small arms) nor the South (about 240,000) had enough weapons to fight a major war.
 Stockpiles of rifles and handguns carried by individual soldiers were limited.
 As the war escalated, those arms stockpiles were quickly diminished.
 To combat the arms shortage, the Union and Confederacy both imported large quantities of rifles from Europe, with each side buying whatever it could get.
 The relatively poor South only bought 50,000 by August 1862, while the North bought 726,000.
 Accordingly, during the first two years of the war soldiers from both sides used a wide variety of rifles, including many that were over 50 years old and were considered obsolete.
 At the same time, Northern rifle and gun manufacturers such as Sharps, Colt, Remington, and the Springfield Armory quickly increased their production of rifles; Springfield alone increased its annual output from 20,000 to 200,000.
 The North was thus able to supply its own small arms needs, while the South had to continue to rely on foreign sources, eventually purchasing 580,000 rifles.